-Edward Feser, "The Last Superstition", St. Augustine’s Press.
+Edward Feser, The Last Superstition, St. Augustine’s Press.

 I’ve mentioned this book before as a robust refutation of the so-called “New Atheism”.
 It’s also a very good introduction to the whole stream of Aristo-Thomist thought through the centuries.

-Christopher Shields, “Aristotle”, Routledge.
+Christopher Shields, Aristotle, Routledge.

-Jonathan Barnes (ed.), “The Cambridge Companion to Aristotle”, Cambridge University Press.
+Jonathan Barnes (ed.), The Cambridge Companion to Aristotle, Cambridge University Press.

 Although neglected in modern times, Aristotle’s thought is not dead!
 If you want to see a thoroughly modern presentation of where Aristotelianism is today, try the following:

-David Oderberg, “Real Essentialism”, Routledge.
+David Oderberg, Real Essentialism, Routledge.

 The so-called “Neo-Scholastic” movement of the late nineteenth into the middle of the twentieth century faded into obscurity after the second Vatican Council as the flights of fashion favoured other approaches to the metaphysical foundations of theology.
 As the weaknesses of such foundational approaches have been more clearly understood, the “classical” Aristo-Thomism of the neo-scholastic movement is regaining the attention it deserves.
 One figure in particular seems to be gaining favour: Reginald Garrigou-Lagrange.
 Here are two books of his: the first is a thorough-going summary of neo-scholastic Aristo-Thomistic metaphysics (and more); the second an extended exposition of natural theology (so making up a commentary on the first few questions of the summa).
 These are not easy going!

-Reginald Garrigou-Lagrange, “Reality: A Synthesis of Thomistic Thought”, Ex Fontibus.
+Reginald Garrigou-Lagrange, Reality: A Synthesis of Thomistic Thought, Ex Fontibus.

-Reginald Garrigou-Lagrange, “God: His Existence and His Nature” (2 volumes), Ex Fontibus.
+Reginald Garrigou-Lagrange, God: His Existence and His Nature (2 volumes), Ex Fontibus.